zwaltman/hanoi/README.md

 # hanoi
-Implementation of recursive solution to the Tower of Hanoi problem using Python
+Solution to the Tower of Hanoi problem using Python

 From Wikipedia: